Quantum Information Scrambling in Quantum Many-body Scarred Systems

-Isolated quantum many-body systems eventually thermalize under the time evolution and their subsystems relax to the equilibrium, leading to the emergence of ergodicity and statistical mechanics.
+Isolated quantum many-body systems would eventually thermalize under the time evolution and their subsystems relax to the equilibrium, leading to the emergence of ergodicity and statistical mechanics.
 During this process, any local information preserved in the initial states scrambles into the entire system and becomes unrecoverable.
 This kind of quantum thermalization phenomena has been illustrated by the eigenstate thermalization hypothesis (ETH) in the past decades \cite{Deutsch1991Quantum,Srednicki1994Chaos}.
-While numerous works have confirmed the universality and correctness of ETH in various cases \cite{Deutsch2018Eigenstate,Kim2014testing,Deutsch2013Microscopic,Rigol2008Thermalization}, discovering quantum many-body systems violating the ETH is still of fundamental and practical importance.
-Known exceptions to the ETH paradigm include the integrable \cite{Sutherland2004beautiful} and many-body localized (MBL) \cite{Abanin2019Colloquium} systems, which have either exact or approximate extensive conserved quantities to prevent the systems from thermalization.
-Recently, in the Rydberg-atom quantum simulation experiments, non-thermal periodic revival dynamics have been observed after quenching the system from a special high-energy N\'eel state \cite{Bernien2017Probing,Bluvstein2021Controlling}.
-Following theoretical works attribute this weak ergodicity breaking to a small fraction of ETH-violating eigenstates embedded in a sea of thermal eigenstates, which are named as ``quantum many-body scars" \cite{Turner2018weak,Turner2018quantum,Serbyn2021quantum}.
-In this work, we investigate the information scrambling dynamics in quantum many-body scarred systems (see Fig. \ref{fig:illustration} for a pictorial illustration).
+While numerous works have confirmed the universality and correctness of ETH in various scenarios \cite{Deutsch2018Eigenstate,Kim2014testing,Deutsch2013Microscopic,Rigol2008Thermalization}, discovering quantum many-body systems violating the ETH is still of fundamental and practical importance.
+Known exceptions to the ETH paradigm include the integrable \cite{Sutherland2004beautiful} and many-body localized (MBL) \cite{Nandkishore2015Manybody,Abanin2019Colloquium} systems, which have either exact or approximate extensive conserved quantities to prevent the systems from thermalization.
+Recently, in experiments with Rydberg atoms, non-thermal periodic revival dynamics has been observed after quenching the system from a special high-energy N\'eel state \cite{Bernien2017Probing,Bluvstein2021Controlling}.
+Subsequent theoretical works attribute this weak ergodicity breaking to a small fraction of ETH-violating eigenstates (dubbed ``quantum many-body scars") embedded in a sea of thermal eigenstates \cite{Turner2018weak,Turner2018quantum,Serbyn2021quantum} .
+Here, we investigate the scrambling of quantum information in many-body scarred systems (see Fig. \ref{fig:illustration} for a pictorial illustration).